-STATEMENT OF CONTINUED SUPPORT BY THE CHIEF EXECUTIVE I am pleased to reaffirm CourtHeath's support for the United Nations Global Compact's Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.
-Covering the period from 14 November 2018 to 12 November 2019, this fourth annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
+STATEMENT OF CONTINUED SUPPORT BY THE CHIEF EXECUTIVE

+I am pleased to reaffirm CourtHeath's support for the United Nations Global Compact's Ten Principles in the areas of Human Rights, Labour, Environment and Anti-Corruption.

+Covering the period from 14 November 2019 to 12 November 2020, this fifth annual Communication on Progress outlines steps taken by CourtHeath to integrate the Global Compact and its principles into our business strategy, culture and daily operations.
 We also commit to transparency in sharing this information with our stakeholders through our primary communication channels.

 CourtHeath is a small consulting firm based in Melbourne, Australia.
 Our business provides probity and procurement advice and associated services to government departments and agencies, local government and not-for-profit organisations.
 We uphold the principles of the UN Global Compact in our own small-scale operations and have enshrined these principles in our business processes.

 However, we anticipate that our greatest impact will be our ability to influence the practices and purchasing approaches of public sector agencies, so that government behaviour upholds the Global Compact's principles.
-This is likely to be primarily in the areas of anti-corruption training, awareness raising (integrity, anti-corruption, whistleblower protections, etc) and upholding labour rights in the supply chain (through our procurement work and particularly in light of the 2018 Victorian government Social Procurement Framework).
-CourtHeath supports human rights initiatives relevant to our sphere of operation including workplace diversity.
+This is likely to be primarily in the areas of:

+• anti-corruption training, awareness raising (integrity, anti-corruption, whistle-blower protections, etc), upholding labour rights in the supply chain (through our procurement work and particularly through government Social Procurement initiatives which also address human rights and environmental sustainability).

+CourtHeath supports human rights initiatives relevant to our sphere of operation including workplace diversity and gender equity (including family violence leave and gender pay equity objectives).
 We also support clients that promote environmental initiatives in Victoria.

 In 2016 we commenced this journey, establishing our presence in the Victorian public sector as a Global Compact participant and an ethical and values-based organisation.
 We developed a website giving prominence to the UN Global Compact.
 Having been appointed to panels providing us access to government probity and procurement business, we are able to raise awareness of the UN Global Compact principles with government purchasers and policy makers.

-During 2019, CourtHeath was pleased to observe Victorian public sector departments and agencies implementing the government's Social Procurement Framework effective from 1 September 2018.
+During 2020, CourtHeath was pleased to observe public sector departments and agencies in Victoria, Australia continuing to implement the government's Social Procurement Framework effective from 1 September 2018 and has joined a Roundtable to improve its efficacy.
+The social procurement framework objectives span ten areas:

+- 1. Opportunities for Victorian Aboriginal People - 2.
+Opportunities for Victorians with disability - 3.
+Women's equality and safety - 4.
+Opportunities for disadvantaged Victorians - 5.
+Supporting safe and fair workplaces - 6.
+Sustainable Victorian social enterprise - 7.
+Sustainable Victorian regions - 8.
+Environmentally sustainable outputs - 9.
+Environmentally sustainable business practices - 10.
+Implementation of the Climate Change Policy Objectives.

-Pareno Gonorel
+Parene Gonorel

+rading as CourtHeath Consulting ABN 15 006 514 209 mmunication on Progress 2020_FINAL.docx

-Pauline Bernard Managing Director November 2019
+Pauline Bernard Managing Director

-ourtHeath

-Consulting
+November 2020